 Why we need this site

-Hi everyone, thanks for coming to our site.
+Hi everyone, thanks for coming to my site.

 My name is Bruce Ravelli and I am a sociologist teaching, living and writing in Victoria, BC CANADA.
 My passion is doing everything I can to connect new students in sociology to the beautiful “shades of grey”.
-Over my 25+ years of teaching Introduction to Sociology courses I have always had to manage the perception by students that sociology is so depressing and only deals with what is wrong with the world.
-I would tell students that most of the sociologists I know are optimists and believe that through our work that we are making the world a better place.
-I have always believed that.
+Over my 25+ years of teaching I have always had to manage the perception by students that sociology is so depressing and only deals with what is wrong with the world.
+I would tell students that most of the sociologists I know are optimists and believe that through our work we can make the world a better place.

 Then, in the Fall of 2014 I started working with some Graduate Students at the University of Victoria and tasked them to come up with examples of when sociology actually made a difference.
 My intent was to use these “case studies” to supplement the chapters in the Introduction to Sociology textbook I co-authour and thought that it would be a good way to show students and colleagues that sociology really does “make a difference”.
 When the students came back and said, while they all loved sociology too, they were frustrated that it was so hard to actually find clear examples of sociological research leading to social change.
 Not believing this could possibly be the case I spent a few hours trying to find such examples… I found it more difficult than it should have been.